General Information Bulletin on Undergraduate Admissions

-- Students undertake guided independent study of carefully selected as well as specially designed learning materials in various media – print, video, and multimedia.
+- Students undertake guided independent study using a variety of carefully selected as well as specially designed learning materials in various media – text, video, and multimedia.

 - The interaction between teachers and students, takes place online, in a virtual classroom.
-Other forms of communication between teacher and student are email, text/chat, and video conferencing.
+Other forms of communication between teacher and student are email, online chat, and video conferencing.

-- Examinations are proctored sit-down exams conducted at designated testing venues.
+- Examinations are conducted either online or in designated testing venues.